 The infant should nurse on one breast until the breast softens and suckling slows or stops.
 The mother can then break suction with a finger before removing the infant from one breast and offering the infant the other breast.
 In the first days after birth, infants may nurse on only one side; then the mother should alternate sides with each feeding.
 If the infant tends to fall asleep before adequately nursing, the mother can remove the infant when suckling slows, burp the infant, and move the infant to the other side.
 This switch keeps the infant awake for feedings and stimulates milk production in both breasts.

 Mothers should be encouraged to feed on demand or about every 1½ to 3 hours (8 to 12 feedings/day), a frequency that gradually decreases over time; some neonates < 2500 g may need to feed even more frequently to prevent hypoglycemia.
-In the first few days, neonates may need to be wakened and stimulated; small infants and late preterm infants Premature Infants An infant born before 37 weeks gestation is considered premature.
-Prematurity is defined by the gestational age at which infants are born.
-Previously, any infant weighing 2.5 kg was termed premature... read more should not be allowed to sleep long periods at night.
+In the first few days, neonates may need to be wakened and stimulated; small infants and late preterm infants Preterm Infants An infant born before 37 weeks of gestation is considered preterm.
+In 2021 in the United States, 10.48% of births were preterm ( 1), and in 2018, 26.53% of births were early term (significantly... read more should not be allowed to sleep long periods at night.
 Large full-term infants who are feeding well (as evidenced by stooling pattern) can sleep longer.
 Eventually, a schedule that allows infants to sleep as long as possible at night is usually best for the infant and family.

 Mothers who work outside the home can pump breast milk to maintain milk production while they are separated from their infants.
 Frequency varies but should approximate the infant’s feeding schedule.
 Pumped breast milk should be immediately refrigerated if it is to be used within 48 hours and immediately frozen if it is to be used after 48 hours.
 Refrigerated milk that is not used within 96 hours should be discarded because risk of bacterial contamination is high.
 Frozen milk should be thawed by placing it in warm water; microwaving is not recommended.